mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/global-options.md

 Controls the amount of output emitted by Nyx, where values are:

-* `fatal`: only prints critical errors that prevent Nyx to complete.
+* `FATAL`: only prints critical errors that prevent Nyx to complete.
 No output is printed when no fatal error is encountered
-* `error`: only prints errors along with some essential informations
+* `ERROR`: only prints errors along with some essential informations
-* `warning`: only prints errors and warnings along with some essential informations (like the generated version number)
+* `WARNING`: only prints errors and warnings along with some essential informations (like the generated version number)
-* `info` : prints high level informations about the internal action that Nyx runs
+* `INFO` : prints high level informations about the internal action that Nyx runs
-* `debug`: prints informations obout internals that can be useful to debug Nyx in case of anomalies
+* `DEBUG`: prints informations obout internals that can be useful to debug Nyx in case of anomalies
-* `trace`: this is the most verbose option that prints lots of informations, including internals
+* `TRACE`: this is the most verbose option that prints lots of informations, including internals

 The [**command line**]({{ site.baseurl }}{% link _pages/guide/user/02.introduction/usage.md %}#using-the-command-line) supports a shorthand option for each verbosity level so you can also use `--fatal`, `--error`, `--warning`, `--info`, `--debug`, `--trace` instead of `--verbosity=<LEVEL>`.
 When multiple verbosity levels are given, the most verbose one is used.